aramisgithub/questpresentation/script/document.md

 ## Odyssey

 Odysseus does not want to leave his family and sail to Troy because he knows it will be a long trip.
-He is worried that something bad might occur during long absence wile he is on his trip.
+He is worried that something bad might occur during his long absence wile he is on his trip.

 ## Comparison